 Yes, you will need a remortgage conveyancing solicitor.

-Our network of solicitors can act for most UK lenders, so whether you are you are changing to an offset mortgage with the Royal Bank of Scotland or to a flexible mortgage with the Bank of Ireland, our remortgage team can assist.
+Solicitors can act for most UK lenders, so whether you are you are changing to an offset mortgage with the Royal Bank of Scotland or to a flexible mortgage with the Bank of Ireland, a remortgage solicitor can assist.